olhanahorna/VoI_cell_level/README.md

 3. *(Optional)* **Run `2025-03-31_optimization_cluster_iterative.ipynb`**
    - Iteratively solves clusters separately and saves outputs for each.
    - Useful if computational resources are limited or if you want to analyze the distribution of outputs.
+   - Could be used to solve stands as cluster case separately.

 ---